splunk-soar-connectors/mattermost/README.md

 Type: **generic**
 Read only: **False**

-User can send message to only those channels which user has created or is a member of the team\.
+User can send message to only those channels which user has created or is a member of the team.

 #### Action Parameters
 PARAMETER | REQUIRED | DESCRIPTION | TYPE | CONTAINS